 Improve your English with our tips!

-We know British are renowned for its politeness, for this reason, we ask our Teacher Jack to show us some British etiquette for surviving in England without saying “Thank you” or “Please” after every sentence.👑
+We know the British are renowned for their politeness.
+So, for this reason, we’ve asked our Teacher Jack to show us some British etiquette for surviving in England without saying “Thank you” or “Please” after every sentence.?

 - Website: https://www.escapecampusuk.com/

 - Gestures in Britain 18 views | by campusadmin | posted on September 12, 2019

 - 5 Movies to watch before you travel 2 views | by EscapeCampus | posted on February 24, 2020

 - 5 most common mistakes in your first week in London 1 view | by campusadmin | posted on September 9, 2019